qwertie/ecsharp/lllpg/lllpg-part-3.md

     --help: show this screen
     --inlang=name: Set input language: --inlang=ecs for Enhanced C#, --inlang=les for LES --macros=filename.dll: load macros from given assembly
-      (by default, just LEL 'prelude' macros are available) --max-expand=N: stop expanding macros after N expansions.
+    --max-expand=N: stop expanding macros after N nested or iterated expansions.
     --noparallel: Process all files in sequence
-    --outext=name: Set output extension and optional suffix:
+    --nostdmacros: Don't scan LeMP.StdMacros.dll or pre-import LeMP and LeMP.Prelude --outext=name: Set output extension and optional suffix:
         .ecs (Enhanced C#), .cs (C#), .les (LES)
       This can include a suffix before the extension, e.g. --outext=.output.cs If --outlang is not used, output language is chosen by file extension.
     --outlang=name: Set output language independently of file extension
-    --parallel: Process all files in parallel (this is the default)
-    --timeout: Aborts the processing thread(s) after this number of seconds (0=never, default=30)
+    --parallel: Process all files in parallel (this is the default) --set:key=literal: Associate a value with a key (use #get(key) to read it back) --snippet:key=code: Associate code with a key (use #get(key) to read it back) --timeout=N: Aborts the processing thread(s) after this many seconds (0=never)
     --verbose: Print extra status messages (e.g. discovered Types, list output files).

 Any questions?

-A couple of these options, such as `--verbose` and `--timeout=N`, are supported in the LLLPG Custom Tool; you can put command-line options in the "Custom Tool Namespace" field in Visual Studio.
-The `--outext` option is not supported because Visual Studio requires LLLPG to choose the output file extension before it provides the "Custom Tool Namespace" value; if you want LES output, you can use `LLLPG_Les` as the custom tool name instead of `LLLPG`.
+Some of these options, such as `--verbose` and `--timeout=N`, are supported in the LLLPG Custom Tool; you can put command-line options in the "Custom Tool Namespace" field in Visual Studio.

-**Note**: the `[Verbosity(N)]` grammar attribute doesn't work without the `--verbose` option.
+**Note**: in VS, the `[Verbosity(N)]` grammar attribute doesn't work without the `--verbose` option.

 In your *.ecs or *.les input file, the syntax for invoking LLLPG is to use one of these statements: